 South City Kitchen – Also in the center of Buckhead, the South City Kitchen offers southern food with a modern flare.
 Great cocktails and service make this ambient setting a perfect spot for date ideas in Atlanta.

-There are loads to do in the city.
+There are loads of things to do in Atlanta.
 These date ideas in Atlanta should totally get you started.
 I’ll be adding more and more to the list as I continue to explore this incredible city which I now call home.